walterpg/google-drive-sync/docs/install/upgrade1.md

 * When faced with an earlier form of app verification, the old plugin's maintainers elected to provide a workaround using "personal" OAuth 2.0 credentials.
-This worked well, but in recent years it has become more difficult to obtain the credentials and use this workaround.
+This worked well, but in recent years it has become more difficult to obtain and configure the credentials required by this workaround.
 * The old plugin's maintainers have exclusive access to the old app credentials, and there is no way to transfer them to the current plugin's maintainers.
-* Even if the old credentials could be transferred, it is unlikely that Google will verify an app that uses them, because of their use in the old, unverified software.
+* Even if the old credentials could be transferred, it is unlikely that Google will verify an app that uses them, because of their continued use in the old, unverified plugin software.

-As a result, you can no longer synchronize new databases using the old plugin's app credentials.
-Thus [some users unexpectedly find that their databases are no longer usable](../usage/authorize#authorization-tokens) without workarounds provided by this and the previous plugin.
+As a result, synchronizing new databases using the old plugin's app credentials is not possible.
+[Some users unexpectedly find that their databases are no longer usable](../usage/authorize#authorization-tokens) without workarounds provided by this and the previous plugin.